 Make it a priority.

-Once your home and your life are decluttered and organised, life will run smoothly, you’ll be more relaxed and have more time.
+Once your home and your life are decluttered and organized, life will run smoothly, you’ll be more relaxed and have more time.

 Start small and be consistent.
-It doesn’t have to be perfect, it just has to be more organised and less cluttered than it is right now.
+It doesn’t have to be perfect, it just has to be more organized and less cluttered than it is right now.

 6. It won’t happen overnight but it will happen

-A decluttered and organised home (and life) won’t happen overnight but it will happen if you work at it every day.
+A decluttered and organized home (and life) won’t happen overnight but it will happen if you work at it every day.

 Over time, you’ll establish new habits that will make it easier to maintain your clutter-free life.